-In order for Waze to accurately give you the fastest or shortest route, depending on your settings, it needs to have accurate data for all neighboring segments and routes.
+In order for Waze to accurately give you the optimal route, depending on your settings, it needs to have accurate data for all neighboring segments and routes.
 Waze collects data for every road driven with the app open.
-Next time a specific road is driven, Waze will know to compare data between each possible route and will know better to suggest the optimal route based on your preferences.
+Next time a specific road is driven with the app open, Waze will know to compare data between each possible route and will know better to suggest the optimal route.

-We always work to improve the algorithm of the system so it will suggest the best route.
-However, we are aware that sometimes there are better routes than the one suggested by Waze.
+We always work to improve the algorithm of the system so it will suggest the optimal route.
+However, there might be better routes than the ones suggested by Waze.
 Routing issues like this happen because the system works on real time and average statistics.
-We suggest that you take the suggested route a few times so that Waze can collect and start to use the new data in its routing algorithms.
+We suggest that you take the suggested route a few times so that Waze can learn from it.

 If, in your estimation, Waze doesn't give you the best route, it may be due to the following:

-- A lack or correct speed/traffic data on the route it is trying to send you on.
+A lack of correct speed/traffic data on the route it is trying to send you on.